blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Only his grace can save you
 	- Jews are the sons of Satan
 		- John 8:44 (incited violence)
+	- Patriarchal Suppression of Women's Rights
+		- 1 Timothy 2:12

 - Romans 1:18-32
 	- No excuse, they are all liars
 - Bible is the inspired word of God
 	- Timothy 3:16

-https://www.gotquestions.org/father-of-lies.html
+- Acts 6:8-7:59
+	- Stephen was stoned for blasphemy

+- How Christians are in practice https://www.gotquestions.org/father-of-lies.html
 > Some of his more common lies are “there is no God,” “God doesn’t care about you,” “the Bible cannot be trusted,” and “your good works will get you into heaven.”